HL7/US-Core/input/pagecontent/general-guidance.md

 ### Representing Entered in Error Information

-Clinical information that has been entered in error in the patient's record needs to be represented by the FHIR Server in a way so that Clients can expose the corrected information to their end users.
+Clinical information entered in error in the patient's record needs to be represented by the FHIR Server so that Clients can expose the corrected information to their end users.

 **Server Recommendations:**
 - A FHIR Server **SHOULD** not delete resources.
 - A FHIR server **SHOULD** update the appropriate resource status to `entered-in-error` or `inactive`.
 - A FHIR Server **SHOULD** allow these resources to be searchable by client applications.
 - If the FHIR server has updated the resource status to `entered-in-error`:
-    -  For *patient facing* applications, A FHIR Server **SHOULD** remove the contents of resource leaving only an id and status.
-Note this typically will not be conformant with the US Core or FHIR StructureDefinitions.
+    -  For *patient facing* applications, A FHIR Server **SHOULD** remove the resource's contents, leaving only an id and status.
+Note that this typically will not conform to the US Core or FHIR StructureDefinitions.
     - For *provider-facing* applications,  the content may be supplied with content and additional detail (such as the reason for the status change) that the patient viewing system would typically not have access to.

 </div><!-- new-content -->